verovm/usenix-atc21/README.md

 ## Contracts' ABIs

-The contract's ABIs can be obtained by the script:
+The contracts' ABIs can be obtained by the script:
 ```
 cd ~/usenix-atc21/contract-fuzzer/substate-cf/contract_downloader/
 ./download_contracts.sh ~/address-to-substate/ ~/contracts 10
 ```
-The parameters of the script tell (1) the directory with the addresses mappings (2) the output dir (3) the size of the batch, the ABIs will be grouped into - in the paper we have used 10.
+The parameters of the script tell (1) the directory with the addresses mappings (2) the output dir (3) the size of the batch, the ABIs will be grouped into &mdash; in the paper, we have used 10.

 Notice that the script will try to download all available ABIs for the whole blockchain.
 It is possible to interrupt the script anytime earlier and continue the experiment on a smaller dataset.
-In the paper, we have dowloaed several hundreds of ABIs.
+In the paper, we have downloaded several hundreds of ABIs.

 ## Build Docker Images